isomerpages/nlb-curiocity/_jurong/Building a New Future.md

 description: ""
 variant: markdown
 ---
-From the 1990s, the Jurong region began the journey to become the future precinct of Singapore when plans to create a regional centre, a business district and an innovation district there were announced in 1991, 2008 and 2016 respectively.
-This led to the launch of numerous development which saw the establishment of a business park, a shopping enclave, an innovation hub, and a flurry of public and private residential projects.
+Since the 1990s, the Jurong region has undergone a transformation, evolving into a precinct of the future for Singapore.
+This evolution was set in motion by the announcements of plans to create a regional centre in 1991, a business district in 2008, and an innovation district in 2016.
+Subsequently, a series of developments unfolded, giving rise to a business park, a shopping enclave, an innovation hub, and a plethora of public and private residential projects as well as recreational spaces.

 ---